 Headmaster Dr Simon Hyde said: “It is always a wonderful day, when we can celebrate with our students, their parents and staff the culmination of two year’s hard work.
 Our talented students have achieved a fantastic set of results, opening doors to their chosen courses and universities, and they too have achieved wonderful sporting, creative and musical successes and now have the skills and resilience to see them through the next stage of their learning journeys.”

-Pictured (back row, from left) are: Harry Collett, who achieved A*AAA and will study Chemical Engineering at Leeds University; John Daly, who achieved A*AAB and will read Politics at King’s College, London; Lydia Shone, who achieved A*A*A and an A* in her EPQ, who will study Medicine at Leeds University; Megan Whitely, who achieved A*A*A*A* and will read Anglo Saxon, Norse & Celtic at Clare College, Cambridge; Fiona Beeston, who achieved A*A*A and an A* in her EPQ and will read Classics at Durham; Maisie Rowlinson, who got A*A*A and an A in her EPQ and will study Fine Art; Adam Murray, who achieved A*AA and an A* in his EPQ and will study Mechanical Engineering at Leeds University; and Sam Andresen, who achieved A*A*A*A, and will study Maths & Computer Science at Imperial.
+Pictured (back row, from left) are: Harry Collett, who achieved A*AAA and will study Chemical Engineering at Leeds University; John Daly, who achieved A*AAA and will read Politics at King’s College, London; Lydia Shone, who achieved A*A*A and an A* in her EPQ, who will study Medicine at Leeds University; Megan Whiteley, who achieved A*A*A*A* and will read Anglo Saxon, Norse & Celtic at Clare College, Cambridge; Fiona Beeston, who achieved A*A*A and an A* in her EPQ and will read Classics & English at King's College London; Maisie Rowlinson, who got A*A*A and an A in her EPQ and will study Fine Art; Adam Murray, who achieved A*AA and an A* in his EPQ and will study Mechanical Engineering at Leeds University; and Sam Andresen, who achieved A*A*A*A, and will study Maths & Computer Science at Imperial.

 In the prestigious Extended Project Qualification (EPQ), which is valued by universities, 75% of all grades are A*/A and 95% at A* - B.

-Twin sisters Megan and Beth Whiteley were all smiles, after achieving six A*s and two As between them.
+Twin sisters Megan and Beth Whiteley were all smiles, after achieving seven A*s and an Abetween them.
 Megan (left) is joining Clare College, Cambridge and Beth is going to Germany for a year to hone her language skills before joining Exeter University to study History.

 Joseph Carey achieved a hat trick of A grades and will now join Leeds University to study Civil Engineering, while Hannah Bailey achieved AAB and will take a gap year before going on to study dentistry at Liverpool.